-When you ban an app, you can choose whether you want to let users know that the app they previously installed and authorized has been banned and will be disabled and won't have access to the connected app.
-If you don't want them to know, unselect Notify users who granted access to this banned app in the Ban the app dialog.
+You can choose if you want to tell users the app they installed and authorized has been banned.
+The notification lets users know the app will be disabled and they won't have access to the connected app.
+If you don't want them to know, unselect Notify users who granted access to this banned app in the dialog.

 To approve the app, click on the approve icon at the end of the row in the table.

-When you mark an app as approved there is no effect on the end-user.
-This is just meant to help you visually mark the apps that you have approved to separate them from ones that you haven't reviewed yet.
+- When you mark an app as approved, there's no effect on the end user.
+This color change is meant to help you see the apps that you've approved to separate them from ones that you haven't reviewed yet.

 Revoke app and notify user

-For G Suite and Salesforce, it is possible to revoke permission to an app or to notify the user that this should been done.
+For G Suite and Salesforce, it's possible to revoke permission to an app or to notify the user that they should change the permission.

-On the App permissions page, click on three dots at the end of the app row and select Notify user.
-By default, the user will be notified as follows: You authorized the app Adallom Google Protector to access your G Suite account.
+On the OAuth apps page, click on three dots at the end of the app row and select Notify user.
+By default, the user will be notified as follows: You authorized the app to access your G Suite account.
 This app conflicts with your organization's security policy.
 Reconsider giving or revoking the permissions you gave this app in your G Suite account.
 To revoke app access, go to: https://security.google.com/settings/security/permissions?hl=en&pli=1 Select the app and click 'Revoke access' on the right menu bar.
 You can customize the message that is sent.

-You can also revoke permissions to use the app for the user by click on the icon at the end of the app row in the table and selecting Revoke app.
+You can also revoke permissions to use the app for the user.
+Click the icon at the end of the app row in the table and selecting Revoke app.

-You can query app permissions in either the Basic view or the Advanced view.
-In the Basic view, select values from one or multiple drop-downs to display the specific apps.
+You can query OAuth apps in either the Basic view or the Advanced view. select values from one or multiple drop-downs to display the specific apps in the Basic view.
 In the advanced view, use the Select a filter drop-down to narrow your search.
-Add operators, equals or does not equal to a selected value to complete your query.
+Add operators, equals, or doesn't equal, to a selected value to complete your query.

 Choose the Add a filter icon to add additional filters to further refine your query.
-The filters are be applied automatically and the apps list is updated accordingly.
+The filters are applied automatically and the apps list is updated.